-I recently had an opportunity to get my hands on a 2019 RadRover electric bike, by Rad Power Bikes.
-While I did get this bike as part of a collaboration with a third party, I’m glad to have the opportunity to give our readers an independent review of the bike.
+I recently had an opportunity to borrow a 2019 RadRover electric bike, by Rad Power Bikes.
+Because this wasn’t a loaner, I’m glad to have the opportunity to give our readers an independent review of the bike.
 So far, it’s been a great ride (so much, that I ended up buying it from my friends).

 Receiving The Rad Rover

 Like any customer, I got the RadRover just a few days after it was ordered.
 To be perfectly honest, I was shocked at the size of the box.
 It wouldn’t have fit in the back of my Nissan LEAF, even with seats folded.
 It turns out, though, that the big box was a very good thing.
 Many manufacturers would ship you a bike that’s not very assembled, but Rad already had most of the hard work done.
 I didn’t even have to attach the rear wheel.

 The remaining assembly was basically “so easy, a caveman could do it.”
 Rad Power Bikes has great video instructions, included all tools, and everything else needed to assemble the bike.
 [Editor’s note: We’ve reviewed a number of electric bikes here on CleanTechnica, and they often cost a pretty penny to get professionally assembled.]

 The only problem I encountered was some small shipping damage.
 The pedal assist sensor’s magnet disc somehow managed to get caught on the chain in transit and broke.
 This meant that the bike’s pedal assist capability is dead until the new part arrives and I put it on, but the bike still has a throttle, so it was very useful.
 It may be a good idea for Rad Power to fit its bikes with a stronger disk made from thicker plastic or aluminum, as this appears to be a common complaint online.